 This Is The Police plays out as a real-time strategy game with elements of simulation.
-This is all wrapped within an intriguing narrative which you can play the way you want.
-At particular intervals in the game, you are given the opportunity to either pick sides (good or bad) or choose what to say.
-There aren’t an abundance of choices to be made, but just enough to make you feel as though you’re tweaking the course of the story.
+This is all wrapped within an intriguing narrative which allows you to play the way you want.
+At set intervals in the game, you are given the opportunity to either pick sides or what to say.
+There isn’t an abundance of choices to be made but just enough to make you feel as though you are subtly tweaking the course of the story.

-You control two shifts at the station A, and B, and each day you are tasked with dispatching your officers to reported emergencies and investigators to crime scenes.
+You control two shifts at the station known as A and B, and each day you are tasked with dispatching your officers to reported emergencies and investigators to crime scenes.
 Your staff all have different levels which equate to how competent they are at their jobs, a high-level officer will do a better job than a low-level officer.
-Successfully completed jobs are rewarded with 5 – 10 points per officer that you use, but failing will have the reverse effect and this will seriously impact on future jobs and how your team handles certain callouts.
+Successfully completed jobs are rewarded with 5 – 10 points per officer that you use, but failing will seriously impact on future jobs and how your team handles certain callouts.
 Likewise, investigators will do better and achieve more with a higher rank.

-Like real humans, each of your staff members has an energy bar.
-One bar is used per shift, request a particular member of staff to come back the next day and their energy won’t have time to replenish.
-Continue using tired officers and investigators and you’ll see more offenders escape, more civilians get hurt and you could even witness the killing of another member of the force.
-You don’t want that.
+Like everyday humans, each of your staff members has an energy bar.
+One bar is used per shift and requesting a particular member of staff to come back the next day will result in sluggish work and zero energy replenishment.
+Continue to use tired staff and you’ll see offenders escape, civilians get hurt and you could even witness the killing of another member of the force.

-As Police Chief, you are able to reward your shifts with badge upgrades.
-These upgrades let particular members of staff know that they’re doing a good job and in return, this could help them with their job when they’re dispatched to an emergency.
-A nice little twist is that you can change the music which is played in the background via turntable before each day is played out – there’s something funky from the start and additional tracks can be unlocked as you play.
-Gotta love that vinyl!
+As the Police Chief, you are able to reward your staff with badge upgrades.
+These upgrades let them know that they’re doing a good job and in return, this could help them with their job when they’re dispatched to an emergency.
+You can award whomever you like with any rewards or promotions you currently have.
+On the other hand, you can also sack your staff at the drop of a hat.
+Ridding the force of lazy workers can be a quick way to resolve an issue.

 The aim of the game is to get through to retirement whilst making as little enemies as possible and – of course – try to make a little cash on the side to ensure that your retirement is a good one.